dev-chain/chainid-explorer/README.md

 Create and launch a MultiChain Blockchain
 -----------------------------------------

-If you do not yet have a chain you want to explore, [Download MultiChain](http://www.multichain.com/download-install/) to install MultiChain and create a chain named ````chain1```` as follows:
+If you do not yet have a chain you want to explore, [Download ChainID](https://www.ChainID.io/download/) to install ChainID and create a chain named ````chain1```` as follows:

-    multichain-util create chain1
+    ChainID-util create chain1
-    multichaind chain1 -daemon
+    ChainIDC chain1 -daemon

 By default the [runtime parameter](http://www.multichain.com/developers/runtime-parameters/) ````txindex```` is enabled so that the node keeps track of all transactions across the blockchain, and not just those for the node's wallet.
 This is required for the explorer to work correctly.